Inf1nlty/XPTome-BTW/README.md

 - Right-click a Dragon Vessel with an empty XP Tome to permanently increase the vessel’s XP capacity by 1000.
 - **Crafting:** To craft an XP Tome, place an Ancient Manuscript onto a Dragon Vessel, then throw a Soul Urn onto the vessel.

-### Note

-- If you break and replace a Dragon Vessel after upgrading its capacity, the increased capacity will *not* persist.
-- However, the upgrade will be correctly saved and restored after reloading the world (by exiting and re-entering the game).

 ---

 ## Requirements